1jour1vin

 Wine noted (guide 2026) 1*Star (Very successful wine)

-Hand-picked grapes, aged for 10 months in vats: this Reine des Bois doesn't do things by halves and holds its own.
-Elegant in its raspberry-hued color, it reveals hints of carnation, blackcurrant wood, and brown butter.
-Lively on the attack, pleasantly fruity (nectarine), the mid-palate offers comfortable volume, and the energetic finish makes you want to sit down at the table.
-Perfect with octopus salad or squid ink paella.
+Hand-picked grapes, aged for 10 months in vats: this Queen of the Woods doesn't do things by halves and holds its own.
+Elegant in its raspberry-hued robe, it reveals itself in subtle hints of carnation, blackcurrant wood, and brown butter.
+Lively on the attack, pleasantly fruity (nectarine), the mid-palate offers a comfortable volume and the energetic finish makes you want to sit down to dinner.
+Perfect with an octopus salad or squid ink paella.

 Robert Parker - Wine Advocate